 – This program serves students that are at risk of failing out of the traditional school program.
 Student populations served include individuals with emotional disabilities ADHD, anger management issues, poor social skills, and difficult behaviors.

-– We use the horse as a member of the teaching team, each week discussing a new character skill word such as: respect, courage, self-control, and sportsmanship just to name a few.
+– The horse becomes a member of the teaching team.
+Each week students explore a new theme including respect, courage, self-control, sportsmanship, and more.

 Day camps are our programs for children without special needs ages 6-14 years old.
 They allow a child the opportunity to learn how to ride a horse and have fun at LoveWay.
 Your child is paired with a horse and a volunteer for one week.
 Activities include: